Biswa96/WslReverse/README.md

 ## Take a long ride with :minibus:

 To use LxBus, import the [Lxss_Service.REG](Others/Lxss_Service.REG) registry, reboot PC.
 Compile the [LxBusClient.c](linux_files/LxBusClient.c) with `make` in WSL.
 Execute WslRevese with `-b` or `--bus` option as administrator and LxBusClient as root user in WSL.
-Those two binaries sends and receives some massages between WSL and Windows side using LxBus via.
+Those two binaries exchange some messages between WSL and Windows side using LxBus via.
 LxCore driver.
-For detailed explanation, see Alex Ionescu's presentation [@34min](https://youtu.be/_p3RtkwstNk?t=2077).
 Here are some of them:

 | Step No. | LxBus Server (as Administrator)          | LxBus Client (as root)                |
 |:--------:|:----------------------------------------:|:-------------------------------------:|